guardian/acquisition-event-producer/README.md

 Please note since March 2018 and version 4.x.x the library has been upgraded to use Scala 2.12.

-play-json 2.5.x and 2.4.x has no support for Scala 2.12 therefore play24 are play25 have been removed from he build.
+play-json 2.5.x and 2.4.x has no support for Scala 2.12 therefore play24 are play25 have been removed from the build.

 More info: https://mvnrepository.com/artifact/com.typesafe.play/play-json